apache/cloudstack-documentation/source/adminguide/templates.rst

 Deleting Templates
 ------------------

 Templates may be deleted.
+However when the templates are used the default behaviour is to refuse deletion.
 In general, when a template spans multiple Zones, only the copy that is selected for deletion will be deleted; the same template in other Zones will not be deleted.
 The provided CentOS template is an exception to this.
 If the provided CentOS template is